TWilkin/powerpi/services/clacks-config/README.md

 #### users.json

 The _users.json_ file contains the users who are authorised to use the _deep-thought_ API, and therefore the UI and _babel-fish_ services.
-The file takes the following format:
+The file takes the following format using the [users JSON schema](./src/schema/config/users.schema.json):

 ```json
 {